 With TIMEZERO software, the Ruler tool allows you to carry out true bearing measurements and then display those values directly on your navigation chart.
 These measurements can also be displayed using the NavData tool.

 TIMEZERO software will automatically give you the true bearing and heading in its user-friendly user interface, making it easier for you to make the right decision early on.
-Find out about TZ Navigator v3 below:
+Do you want to make it more visual?
+Watch the video bellow, where our partner, Santiago “Marketmar” will teach you how to understand all the concepts using TZ Navigator v4: